gaspardderoyan/deroyan_nextjs_website/README.md

   - [ ] Generate the pages for the 3 main types statically
   - [ ] Fix the single item when 2 wide
   - [ ] add the seo metadata
+  - [ ] use smaller images? maybe depending on the screen size?
 - [ ] Implement localization with next-intl
   - [ ] Single call to the API for all the UIElements, in both languages
   - [ ] Function to get the correct UIElements based on part of the UI and the locale